The mercy holiday

 In the SYNC annual cycle, we celebrate the Day of Atonement in memory of the final sacrifice for our sin, which Jesus performed by presenting his own blood to the Father in heaven (Hebrews 9.11-15).
 That was the game-changer in the relationship between humanity and God.

-On our calendars in 2023, Yom Kippur is from sundown on September 24th to sundown on the September 25th.
+On our calendars in 2024, Yom Kippur is from sundown on October 11th to sundown on October 12th.
 Just another Sunday night and Monday to most of us, but there is plenty to celebrate if we recognize this day as the pinnacle and the final day of Mercy Season.

 From August 7th onward through Mercy Season, we prepare to celebrate the Day of Atonement by clearing our slate of all grudges, bitterness, and desire for revenge and by spreading the word that forgiveness is available through Christ.
 Only when we forgive others and live as agents of God's mercy are we able to celebrate Christ's atonement with integrity.